matheuspilotto/AquOculus/README.md

 # AquOculus
 A Cost-effective Advanced Metering Infrastructure for Urban Water Distribution Systems.

-This repository contains the ESP32 and Server application software relative to AquOculus first AMR prototype.
+This repository contains the ESP32 firmware and Notebook Server application software relative to AquOculus first AMR prototype.

 # Instructions for reproducibility
 - Prototype AquOculus AMR hardware